Maximising cancer screening during COVID-19: a 2021 QI project for general practice

 - increase the proportion of Aboriginal and Torres Strait Islander and culturally and linguistically diverse (CALD) identification on cervical screening pathology request forms.

-All practices will be required to participate in increasing Aboriginal and Torres Strait Islander and CALD identification on cervical screening pathology forms throughout the project.
-Practices will be able to choose the other objective they wish to focus on.
+All practices were required to participate in increasing Aboriginal and Torres Strait Islander and CALD identification on cervical screening pathology forms throughout the project.
+Practices were able to choose the other objective they wished to focus on.

 - One 2-hour education session delivering: